Practice Revenue definition

 More Definitions of Practice Revenue

-Practice Revenue means all fees or Managed Care Payments actually recorded each month by or on behalf of the Practice as a result of professional medical services personally furnished or to be furnished to patients by Physician Employees or other professionals under control of the Practice and other fees or income generated in their capacity as professionals, whether rendered in an inpatient or outpatient setting, and any revenue generated from the sale of goods.
+Practice Revenue means all fees or Managed Care Payments actually recorded each month by or on behalf of the Practice as a result of professional medical services personally furnished to patients by Physician Employees or other professionals under control of the Practice and other fees or income generated in their capacity as professionals, whether rendered in an inpatient or outpatient setting, and any revenue generated from the sale of goods.
 Practice Revenue shall not include Excluded Revenue.
 It is the intent of the parties that Practice Revenue shall reflect the net realizable value of fees recorded each month.

 Related to Practice Revenue